jastaffen/git-basics-lab-nyc-clarke-web-100719/README.md

    (`git remote add origin...`) and run in your command line to connect your local repository with the new remote one.

-8. Push up your local work to the remote.
+8. Push up your local woro the remote.

 After you've completed all the steps, run `learn` to confirm all tests are passing.
 If some of the tests fail, follow the messages provided by each failing